 Stage 4: Shelley to Mt Buller

 Stage Four took us through Victoria’s Alpine region.
 First stop was Corryong, a town that was nearly destroyed by the 2020 bushfires.
-Corryong is known for its annual Man From Snowy River Bush Festival, inspired by Banjo Patterson’s famous poem.
+Corryong is known for its annual Man From Snowy River Bush Festival, inspired by Banjo Paterson’s famous poem.
 The festival features the epic Man From Snowy River Challenge – hailed as the world’s most gruelling test of horsemanship.

 In a crushing blow for the local community, the 2020 event was cancelled twice: first due to the destruction left by the fire and then – after the town rallied together to resurrect it – due to the pandemic.